-The clock must be set to the time of day before the ovens will work.
+The clock must be set to the time of day before the left hand oven will work.
 See the following section on 'The Clock' for instructions on setting the time of day.

 References to 'left-hand' and 'right-hand' ovens apply as viewed from the front of the appliance.